How DevOps Teams Automate with AWS CodeStar

 Automating the CI/CD Pipeline with AWS CodeStar

-The CodeStar dashboard includes a view of each project, as well as the chain of services along the CI/CD pipeline including deployment automation, application build services, and code repositories.
-AWS CodeStar also integrates with other AWS tools, such as CodeCommit, to store code remotely, and CodePipeline for CI/CD pipeline creation.
-This view helps simplify DevOps processes popular when creating a CI/CD Pipeline.
-Teams can track the Software Development Life Cycle (SDLC) of each application with a single display tracking the status of each code commit, build result, infrastructure rollout and application release.
+The CodeStar dashboard provides a comprehensive overview of projects, encompassing the entire CI/CD pipeline with deployment automation, application build services, and code repositories.
+AWS CodeStar seamlessly integrates with essential AWS tools like CodeCommit and CodePipeline for remote code storage and efficient CI/CD pipeline creation.
+This streamlined approach simplifies DevOps processes, following industry-recognized AWS DevOps best practices, which are widely recommended for establishing robust CI/CD pipelines.
+By utilizing a unified display, teams can effectively monitor the Software Development Life Cycle (SDLC) of each application, effortlessly tracking the status of code commits, build results, infrastructure rollouts, and application releases.

 Automating the CI/CD Pipeline with AWS CodeStar can help DevOps teams to: